Chimdee/Self-Driving-Car/Project 2 - Advanced Lane Line Detection/readme.md

+## Advanced Lane Finding
+### Overview
-## Advanced Lane Finding on the road using traditional CV technique
+In this project, I developed a software pipeline which detects lane lines on the road using traditional computer vision techniques.

 ![alt text][image0]